prameshk/Traffic-Assignment/README.md

 ```
 writeUEresults()
 ```
--Use this method to write the UE results after the assignment is finished.
+ - Use this method to write the UE results after the assignment is finished.
 You can open the output file in notepad or MS excel.

+# How to cite
+If you are using this program for your research, you can cite this code as below:

+## Questions
+Feel free to send an email to [kumar372@umn.edu](kumar372@umn.edu) if you have questions or concerns

+## Future releases
+Future releases will have implementation of other traffic assignment algorithms such as Gradient Projection, Origin-based assignment, and Algorithm B.